-You’ve done all the hard work — got a hosting package, installed WordPress, picked a nice theme and wrote some content.
+You’ve done all the hard work — got a hosting package, installed WordPress, picked a nice theme, and wrote some content.
 You hit publish on your first post.
 Time to rake in that traffic, right?
 But, when looking for your own site in Google you can’t seem to find it anywhere.
 You throw your hands in the air: “My website isn’t showing up on Google, what’s going on!?”
-Well, here are five reasons that might explain why you can’t find your site.
+Well, here are five reasons that might explain why a site doesn’t show up on Google.

 1: It’s too fresh, Google doesn’t know about it yet